richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 ### Exercises

 #### Exercise #1: [Automatic Tuning in Azure SQL](https://learn.microsoft.com/azure/azure-sql/database/automatic-tuning-overview)
-…leverages Azure’s built‑in tuning engine to apply and monitor index and plan corrections without manual intervention
+...leverages Azure’s built‑in tuning engine to apply and monitor index and plan corrections without manual intervention

 ##### How?
 - Enables automatic plan correction and automatic index create/drop on your database